 Flagship, made by Beecher's Handmade Cheese in Seattle, is robust, nutty, and pleasantly sharp on the finish without making you pucker.
 A sip of rich, fruit-forward Syrah is the perfect way to complete a bite of Flagship.
 Another cheddar to try with Syrah is Cabot's Clothbound cheddar.Continue to 5 of 5 below.

 05 of 05

-The mushroomy, wet hay characteristics of Camembert match the earthy notes in syrah and are contrasted by the rich, berry fruit in syrah.
-French Camembert is always a good choice, or you can try US-made versions that tend to be milder and more buttery such as Old Chatham Camembert from New York or Mt.
-Townsend Creamery's Pacific Northwest Camembert, Cirrus.
+The mushroomy, wet hay characteristics of Camembert match the earthy notes in Syrah and are contrasted by the rich, berry fruit in the wine.
+French Camembert is always a good choice, or you can try American-made versions that tend to be milder and more buttery, such as Old Chatham Camembert from New York or Mt.
+Townsend Creamery's Pacific Northwest Camembert called Cirrus.